Binge-watching: In popular culture

+Artistic and narrative developments

+As binge-watching became widespread, some critics began highlighting narrative fatigue and a growing sense of wasted time.
+In response, shorter and mobile-native formats have emerged.
+The Duanju, which originated in China, offers tightly condensed narratives in episodes of 1 to 3 minutes, bridging serialized storytelling with fragmented attention spans.

 Attentiveness

 A 2019 study by Dr. Matthew Pittman of the University of Tennessee and Dr. Emil Steiner of Rowan University examined how attentiveness affected viewer experience and post-binge regret.
 "The survey (N = 800) determined that the degree to which an individual pays attention to a show may either increase or decrease subsequent regret, depending on the motivation for binge-watching."
 But simply watching shows that demand more attention is not enough to moderate post-binge regret.
 Their subsequent research (Pittman and Steiner, 2021) found that viewers who planned their binge-watching ahead of time were more likely to choose shows that aligned with their motives for watching — relaxing comedies, riveting dramas, nostalgic favorites.
 Such planning improved "viewer engagement, resulting in improved emotional outcomes."

-Within the television industry, speculation emerged in the early 2020s that binge watching a new series could make a series less memorable in the long term compared to shows released on a more traditional schedule; various streaming providers, lead by Disney+, have had success releasing some of their original series on a weekly schedule, in contrast to the Netflix model which is most aggressive among the streaming providers in releasing episodes all at once.
+Within the television industry, speculation emerged in the early 2020s that binge watching a new series could make a series less memorable in the long term compared to shows released on a more traditional schedule; various streaming providers, led by Disney+, have had success releasing some of their original series on a weekly schedule, in contrast to the Netflix model which is most aggressive among the streaming providers in releasing episodes all at once.
 Showrunners have increasingly requested that their programs not be released in bulk as a creative decision.

 Mareike Jenner makes note of streaming services like Netflix using algorithms to recommend relevant content to viewers.
 Algorithms allow streaming services to personalize the user's experience by suggesting similar series to the one they just watched.

 Binge watching can be attributed to "the bored body problem," which Tina Kendall explains as the phenomenon of individuals feeling the need to feel engaged.
 Individuals who feel as if they have limited freedom or choice see binge watching as an activity to participate in.
 Kendall emphasizes that lockdown has heightened the need to get back into a rhythm as quarantine has left people feeling uncertain about how they should organize their day.